grafana-tools/sdk/README.md

 — "slugify" URLs is a simple task but this package used in Grafana server so it used here for compatibility reasons.

-Sample utility that just saves all dashboards from Grafana to JSON files in a current dir:

-    go install github.com/grafov/autograf/grafana/cmd/backup-dashboards

 ## Roadmap [![Coverage Status](https://coveralls.io/repos/github/grafov/autograf/badge.svg?branch=master)](https://coveralls.io/github/grafov/autograf?branch=master)

-### Major targets

 * `[DONE]` Realize data structures used in a default Grafana installation for data visualizing (dashboards, datasources, panels, variables, annotations).
 * `[PROGRESS]` Support all functions of Grafana REST API for manipulating dashboards and datasources.
-* `[PROGRESS]` Realize DSL for defining dashboards in a plain text format.
-* Import dashboards or single panels from running Grafana instances and convert them to DSL.

-### Minor targets

 * Support functions of Grafana REST API for manipulating users and organizations.

 ## Collection of Grafana tools in Golang